Show services list

 Pan Birmingham Gynaecological Cancer Centre

-City Hospital, Birmingham is the site of the pan-Birmingham Gynaecological Cancer Centre.
-The centre is the hub of the Pan-Birmingham Gynaecological Cancer Network which provides tertiary level care for five cancer units.
+City Hospital, Birmingham is the site of the Pan Birmingham Gynaecological Cancer Centre.
+The centre is the hub of the Pan Birmingham Gynaecological Cancer Network which provides specialist level care for five cancer units.

 What we do

 The primary objective of the centre is to provide high quality, patient focused, modern cancer care, in as timely a fashion as possible.
-We aspire to provide rapid access for women with suspected or proven gynaecological cancers to a team of healthcare professionals working in collaboration with a fully integrated cancer network.
-The functionality of our network has depended upon close working relationships, and adherence to mutually agreed pathways and guidelines.
+We aspire to provide rapid access for women with suspected or proven gynaecological cancers by a team of healthcare professionals working in collaboration within a cancer network.

 Services